tianjianh/CSCI-596-Final-Project-Fall-2021/README.md

 	* For sequential operations dominated tasks such as datagen, special functions and stats, all BLAS work the same.
 	* For complicated tasks, in particular SVD decomposition, MKL is far better compared with Accelerate and OpenBLAS.

-These observation are expected since we are using Intel CPU and the BLAS provided by Intel could better levearge the hardware.
+These observations are expected since we are using Intel CPU and the BLAS provided by Intel could better leverage the hardware.
 Without any doubt, it is a good idea to stick to MKL if on Intel CPU.

 ### Vtune Profiler Analysis: